CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	$ docker run alpine sh

 Wait, nothing happened!
 Is that a bug?
-Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker run -it alpine sh`.
+Well, no. These interactive shells will exit after running any scripted commands such as `sh`, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker run -it alpine sh`.
 You are now inside the container shell and you can try out a few commands like `ls -l`, `uname -a` and others.

-Ok, now it's time to see the `docker ps` command.
+Before doing that, now it's time to see the `docker ps` command.
 The `docker ps` command shows you all containers that are currently running.

 .. code-block:: bash